greg-raven/Impeachment-Chronicles/_posts/2020-08-10-trump-and-tgp-were-right-obamagate-started-in-2015.md

 ---
-title: 'Trump and TGP were right: Obamagate started in 2015'
+title: "Trump and TGP were right: Obamagate started in 2015"
 layout: post
 author:
 - Joe Hoft